Australian Youth Affairs Coalition: Objectives and vision

-Funding of the Peak Body
+Funding

 In 1998, the Minister for Youth Affairs (the Hon David Kemp MP) announced that the Australian Government would not renew AYPAC's contract but would instead fund the National Youth Roundtable as a way to engage young people.
 This decision was widely criticised at the time, including by the then Shadow Minister for Youth Affairs (Senator Kate Lundy) who accused the Government of being "incapable of debating issues on an intellectual level, preferring to use the muzzle instead".

-In May 2007, the then Shadow Minister for Youth (the Hon.
-Tanya Plibersek MP) announced that the ALP would establish a national peak body for youth if elected to government.
+In May 2007, the then Shadow Minister for Youth (Tanya Plibersek MP) announced that the ALP would establish a national peak body for youth if elected to government.
 Once elected to Government at the 2007 Federal Election, the ALP Government funded an initiative in their 2008-09 Budget which was launched in October 2008.
-At this launch, the Minister for Youth (the Hon Kate Ellis MP) announced that AYAC would be funded to the value of $400,000 per year as the peak body for youth affairs in Australia.
+At this launch, the Minister for Youth (Kate Ellis MP) announced that AYAC would be funded to the value of $400,000 per year as the peak body for youth affairs in Australia.
 At the time, the Minister identified AYAC's role as "an independent voice and advocate of young people and the youth sector".
 The funding was subsequently withdrawn in the Abbott government's first budget.

 In 2020, the Morrison government announced that $150,000 would be allocated to AYAC to boost its efforts to underline the issues affecting young people and to encourage wider participation.